fidiego/www.cognitivereflex.com/content/experience/blue_ridge_labs.md

 layout: experience
 role: Engineering Fellow
 range: May 2015 - September 2015
-description: Dipped my toes into civtech and learned about design thinking, what product managers are, and what good design research looks like.
+description: Worked with a product and design fellows to identify issues faced by low income New Yorkers.
+Conducted user-research to identify issues and designed and built prototype products to address them.
 date: 2015-05-01
 ---